QubesOS/qubes-doc/common-tasks/backup-restore.md

 Notes
 -----

  * The Qubes backup system relies on `openssl enc`, which is known to use a very weak key derivation scheme.
 The Qubes backup system also uses the same passphrase for authentication and for encryption, which is problematic from a security perspective.
 Users are advised to use a very high entropy passphrase for Qubes backups.
-For a full discussion, see [this thread](https://groups.google.com/d/msg/qubes-devel/CZ7WRwLXcnk/u_rZPoVxL5IJ).
+For a full discussion, see [this ticket](https://github.com/QubesOS/qubes-issues/issues/971) and [this thread](https://groups.google.com/d/msg/qubes-devel/CZ7WRwLXcnk/u_rZPoVxL5IJ).
  * For the technical details of the backup system, please refer to [this thread](https://groups.google.com/d/topic/qubes-devel/TQr_QcXIVww/discussion).
  * If working with symlinks, note the issues described in [this thread](https://groups.google.com/d/topic/qubes-users/EITd1kBHD30/discussion).